 A virtual assistant is a flexible professional who can take on a wide range of tasks, depending on their skills.
 Think of them as a “general helper” who adapts to what you need.

-Examples of VA tasks include but not limited to:
+Examples of VA tasks include, but are not limited to:

 Key trait: VAs often have diverse skill sets and may specialize in certain areas (like marketing, tech support, or content creation).